Fixed-Time Parameter Adaptation for Safe Control Synthesis: Parameter Adaptation

-With knowledge of the parameter estimates converging to $\Omega$ in fixed-time, we derive an expression for the upper bound on the sup norm of the parameter error as a function of time. \begin{Corollary} Suppose that the premises of Theorem \ref{Thm: FxT Parameter Adaptation} hold.
-If, in addition, the following conditions hold \begin{enumerate}[label=(\roman*)] \item The initial estimated parameter vector lies within the known admissible parameter set, $\Theta$, i.e. $\hat{\boldsymbol{\theta}}(0) \in \Theta$, \item The estimated parameter update law, $\dot{\hat{\boldsymbol{\theta}}}$, is given by \eqref{eq: FxT Estimation Law}, where $\boldsymbol{\Gamma}$ is constant, positive-definite, and also \textbf{diagonal}, \item A lower bound on $\underaccent{\bar}{\sigma}(\boldsymbol{M}) > s > 0$, is known, \end{enumerate} then $\forall t \in [0,T]$, where $T$ is given by \eqref{eq: FxT Time Bound}, the following expression constitutes a monotonically decreasing upper bound on $\|\Tilde{\boldsymbol{\theta}}_R(t)\|_{\infty}$:
+\begin{Remark} The bound on settling time \eqref{eq: FxT Time Bound} requires knowledge of $\underaccent{\bar}{\sigma}(\boldsymbol{M},T)$.
+While this may not be known a priori, domain knowledge can provide a lower bound over the relevant region of the state space.
+In some cases, a warm-up time may be required for $\sigma_r(\boldsymbol{M}(t))$ to eclipse a lower bound.
+This must be added to the convergence time derived in \eqref{eq: FxT Time Bound}. \end{Remark} With knowledge of the parameter estimates converging to $\Omega$ in fixed-time, an expression for the upper bound on the supremum norm of the parameter error is now introduced. \begin{Corollary} Suppose that the premises of Theorem \ref{Thm: FxT Parameter Adaptation} hold.
+If, in addition, the following conditions are met: \begin{enumerate}[label=(\roman*)] \item The initial estimated parameter vector lies within the known admissible parameter set, $\Theta$, i.e. $\hat{\boldsymbol{\theta}}(0) \in \Theta$, \item The adaptation law, $\dot{\hat{\boldsymbol{\theta}}}$, is given by \eqref{eq: FxT Estimation Law}, where $\boldsymbol{\Gamma}$ is constant, positive-definite, and also \textbf{diagonal}, \item A lower bound on $\sigma_r(\boldsymbol{M}) > s > 0$, is known, \end{enumerate} then $\forall t \in [0,T]$, where $T$ is given by \eqref{eq: FxT Time Bound}, the following is a monotonically decreasing upper bound on $\|\Tilde{\boldsymbol{\theta}}_R(t)\|_{\infty}$: